 How Do I Know if I Have COVID-19 Symptoms?

-Even though COVID-19 symptoms such as cough, fever, fatigue and shortness of breath have been widely reported in the media, it can be hard to know if that cough you’ve developed is a symptom of a cold, the flu or COVID-19.
+Even though COVID-19 symptoms such as cough, fever, fatigue and shortness of breath have been widely reported in the media, it’s nearly impossible to distinguish by symptoms alone whether you’ve developed a simple cold, the flu or COVID-19.

-So how can you tell if your symptoms might be related to the novel coronavirus?
+So how can you tell if your symptoms might be related to coronavirus?

-If your symptoms are manageable—low-grade fever, cough, chest congestion and mild fatigue—she recommends resting at home, drinking lots of water and taking fever-reducing medication, such as acetaminophen, for symptom relief.
+If your symptoms are manageable—low-grade fever, cough, chest congestion and mild fatigue—she recommends resting at home, drinking lots of water and taking fever-reducing medication, such as acetaminophen or ibuprofen, for symptom relief.